nofxx/postgis_adapter/README.markdown

 any other column of other basic data types.
 They can also be dumped in ruby schema mode and loaded in migrations the same way as columns of basic types.

-### Migrations

-Here is an example of code for the creation of a table with a geometric column in PostGIS, along with the addition of a spatial index on the column :

-    ActiveRecord::Schema.define do
-  	   create_table "table_points", :force => true do |t|
-        t.column "data", :string
-      	 t.column "geom", :point, :null=>false, :srid => 123, :with_z => true
-    	 end
-  	 add_index "table_points", "geom", :spatial=>true
-    end

 ### Model